Skip to main content

 Top performers from the 2025 report:

-Horizontal bar chart showing remodeling ROI for top Portland-area projects in 2025, with garage door replacement at 268% and steel entry door at 216% leading all categories
+Horizontal bar chart showing remodeling ROI for top Portland-area projects in 2025, with garage door replacement at 268%, steel entry door at 216%, fiber-cement siding at 114%, and minor kitchen remodel at 113% above break even

 The premium for renovated homes is growing.
 Zillow's 2025 analysis (opens in new tab) found remodeled homes sell for 3.7% above expected value.
 Fixer-uppers sell for 7.3% below.
 That's an 11-point gap.